teamradish/TRTwitchPlaysBot/Wiki/Project-Overview.md

-TRBot contains several different projects with the purpose of isolating functionality.
+TRBot contains several different projects with the purpose of isolating functionality for a more modular approach.
 This approach allows TRBot to scale more elegantly over time, and it allows each project to use only the parts it needs instead of requiring the entire package.

 # Project Structure
 ## Core Components